cwijayasundara/disruptor-actor/README.md

 Stats running the code in my machine (MacOsX- High Sierra 10.13.2; 2.2 GHz Intel Core i7)

-10,000 messages
+10,000

-    - push to kafka: 74 milli seconds
-    - save to cassandra : 34 milliseconds
+    Time taken is to publish to Kafka is : 74 milliseconds Time taken to consume and update Cassandra: 34 milliseconds (actors work for few more secs in the background)

-100,000 messages
+100,000

-    - push to kafka: : 22077 milliseconds (22 seconds)
-    - save to cassandra: 250 milliseconds
+    Time taken is to publish to Kafka is : 22077 milliseconds - 22 secs Time taken to consume and update Cassandra: 230 milliseconds (actors work for few more secs in the background)

-1,000,000 messages
+1,000,000

-    - push to kafka: : 215125 milliseconds (215.125 secs)
-    - save to cassandra: 2000 milliseconds
+    Time taken is to publish to Kafka is : 215125 milliseconds (215.125 secs) Time taken to consume and update Cassandra: 2000 milliseconds (actors work for few more secs in the background)

+After optimising the producer (convert the producers to actors + change the Disruptor publisher stretegy)

+10,000

+    Time taken is to publish to Kafka is : 8 milliseconds (actors work for few more secs in the background) Time taken to consume and update Cassandra: 30 milliseconds (actors work for few more secs in the background)

+100,000

+    Time taken is to publish to Kafka is : 23 milliseconds (actors work for few more secs in the background) Time taken to consume and update Cassandra: 230 milliseconds (actors work for few more secs in the background)

+1,000,000

+    Time taken is to publish to Kafka is : 365 milliseconds  (actors work for few more secs/mins in the background) Time taken to consume and update Cassandra: 2000 milliseconds (actors work for few more secs in the background)